Akuli/python-tutorial/editor-setup.md

 suitable for Python use.

-Do **not** use word processors like Microsoft Word and LibreOffice Write for programming.
+Do **not** use word processors like Microsoft Word and LibreOffice Writer for programming.
 They create their own files, but you need plain text files for programming.

 Start by creating an empty file called `hello.py` and opening it with